Next-Generation Wireless Networks

-In anticipation of the launch of 5G standards in 2020, mobile networks are evolving to support a widening array of features, including enhanced mobile broadband, massive IoT and low-latency applications.
+In anticipation of the first 5G deployments in 2019, mobile networks are evolving to support a widening array of features, including enhanced mobile broadband, massive IoT and ultra-low-latency applications.

-Analysys Mason's Next-Generation Wireless Networks programme researches the network technologies that will enhance mobile networks, including LTE-A, cloud-RAN, virtualised-RAN, multi-user MIMO (MU-MIMO), and virtualised mobile edge and core solutions.
+Analysys Mason's Next-Generation Wireless Networks research programme researches the network technologies that will enhance mobile networks, including LTE-A, cloud-RAN, virtualised-RAN, multi-user MIMO (MU-MIMO), and multi-access edge computing (MEC) needed to delivery services such as AR/VR and virtual core solutions.

 The programme also provides insights into the ongoing standards and technology developments, and how these will affect the use cases for mobile networks and 5G.
 The role of spectrum availability, harmonisation and application to meet advanced 4G and new 5G requirements is also highlighted.

 - LTE-A is becoming a gigabit mobile service and will be known as LTE-A Pro.